levivoelz/levivoelz.github.io/index.md

 description: Hi there!
 My name is Levi.
 Thanks for visiting.
 color: "#A4CFEF"
 ---
 Hi there!
 My name is Levi.
 Thanks for visiting.
-Check out some of my [projects](/projects).
+Check out some of my projects and get in touch.